Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

 A. Some operations like addition, subtraction, and multiplication by an integer will automatically preserve fixed point.
-Others operations, like division and non-integer multiplication, will change the number of decimal places and need to be followed-up with a :meth:`quantize` step:
+Others operations, like division and non-integer multiplication, will change the number of decimal places and need to be followed-up with a :meth:`~Decimal.quantize` step:

     >>> a = Decimal('102.72')           # Initial fixed-point values
     >>> b = Decimal('3.17')